Net-casting spider fact sheet | Field of Mars EEC

 Image attributions

-A net-casting spider – Field of Mars EEC illustration.
+A net-casting spider. – Field of Mars EEC (original illustration).

-Rufous net-casting spider holding a silk net – “File:Deinopis subrufa, Rufous Net- casting spider, Sydney.JPG” by Stu’s Images.
+A rufous net-casting spider holds a small silk net ready to throw over passing prey. – “File:Deinopis subrufa, Rufous Net- casting spider, Sydney.JPG” by Stu’s Images.
 Creative Commons Attribution-ShareAlike 3.0 Unported.
 Available at: https://commons.wikimedia.org/wiki/File:Deinopis_subrufa,_Rufous_Net-_casting_spider,_Sydney.JPG

-Female net-casting spider making an egg cocoon – “File:Female-Deinopis-making-egg-coccon.jpg” by Chen-Pan Liao.
+A female net-casting spider makes a protective silk egg cocoon. – “File:Female-Deinopis-making-egg-coccon.jpg” by Chen-Pan Liao.
 Creative Commons Attribution-ShareAlike 3.0 Unported.
 Available at: https://commons.wikimedia.org/wiki/File:Female-Deinopis-making-egg-coccon.jpg

-Net-casting spider egg sac – “File:Deinopidae egg sac.jpeg” by thebeachcomber.
+Net-casting spider egg sacs are round and may be hidden among leaves and twigs. – “File:Deinopidae egg sac.jpeg” by thebeachcomber.
 Creative Commons Attribution 4.0 International.
 Available at: https://commons.wikimedia.org/wiki/File:Deinopidae_egg_sac.jpeg

-Leaf litter habitat – “File:Leaf litter.jpg” by Mokkie.
+Leaf litter, bark and low plants provide shelter for spiders and other invertebrates. – “File:Leaf litter.jpg” by Mokkie.
 Creative Commons Attribution-ShareAlike 3.0 Unported.
 Available at: https://commons.wikimedia.org/wiki/File:Leaf_litter.jpg

 Learn with us